 A motor vehicle displaying a DIS ID permit issued by Wisconsin or any other state or country, is subject to all Wisconsin motor vehicle laws and qualifies for certain privileges:

 - May park in spaces marked by official traffic signs reserving the space for vehicles displaying VET or DIS plates or a DIS ID permit in all 50 states, D.C. and Puerto Rico.

-- Is exempt from any parking ordinance imposing time limits of one-half hour or more and is subject to the laws relating to parking.
+- Is exempt from time limits of one-half hour or more but is subject to the laws relating to parking.

 - May park at a municipally-owned/leased lot without payment in metered spaces when the time limit is one-half hour or more.
 Payment may be required for privately-owned parking lots or those with an attendant.

-- Persons with a permanent disability will receive a blue DIS ID permit that must be renewed and recertified by an authorized health care specialist every four years.
+Persons with a permanent disability may receive a blue DIS ID permit that must be renewed and recertified by an authorized health care specialist every four years.

-MV2933, Temporary Disabled Parking Identification Permit Application or
+Download the Permanent Disabled Parking Identification Permit application form MV2548 or